docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/communicating-through-messages.rst

 A response message can be:

 - The result of an error in processing the message.
-This is handled by the onError callback.
+This is handled by the :ref:`bridgetalk-message-object-onerror` callback.

-  If an error occurs in processing the message body (as the result of a JavaScript syntax error, for instance), the target application invokes the onError callback, passing a response message that contains the error code and error message.
-If you do not have an onError callback defined, the error is completely transparent.
-It can appear that the message has not been processed, since no result is ever returned to the onResult callback.
+    If an error occurs in processing the message body (as the result of a JavaScript syntax error, for instance), the target application invokes the :ref:`bridgetalk-message-object-onerror` callback, passing a response message that contains the error code and error message.
+If you do not have an :ref:`bridgetalk-message-object-onerror` callback defined, the error is completely transparent.
+It can appear that the message has not been processed, since no result is ever returned to the :ref:`bridgetalk-message-object-onresult` callback.
 - A notification of receipt of the message.
-This is handled by the onReceived callback.
+This is handled by the :ref:`bridgetalk-message-object-onreceived` callback.
     Message sending is asynchronous.
 Getting a true result from the send method does not guarantee that your message was actually received by the target application.
-If you want to be notified of the receipt of your message, define the onReceived callback in the message object.
+If you want to be notified of the receipt of your message, define the :ref:`bridgetalk-message-object-onreceived` callback in the message object.
 The target sends back the original message object to this callback, first replacing the body value with an empty string.
 - The result of a time-out.
-This is handled by the onTimeout callback.
+This is handled by the :ref:`bridgetalk-message-object-ontimeout` callback.

-  You can specify a number of seconds in a message object's timeout property.
+    You can specify a number of seconds in a message object's :ref:`bridgetalk-message-object-timeout` property.
 If the message is not removed from the input queue for processing before the time elapses, it is discarded.
-If the sender has defined an onTimeout callback for the message, the target application sends a time-out message back to the sender.
+If the sender has defined an :ref:`bridgetalk-message-object-ontimeout` callback for the message, the target application sends a time-out message back to the sender.
 - Intermediate responses.
-These are handled by the onResult callback.
+These are handled by the :ref:`bridgetalk-message-object-onresult` callback.

-  The script that you send can send back intermediate responses by invoking the original message object's sendResult() method.
+    The script that you send can send back intermediate responses by invoking the original message object's :ref:`bridgetalk-message-object-sendresult` method.
 It can send data of any type, but that data is packaged into a body string in a new message object, which is passed to your callback.
 See :ref:`passing-values-between-applications`.
 - The final result of processing the message.
-This is handled by the onResult callback.
+This is handled by the :ref:`bridgetalk-message-object-onresult` callback.
     When it finishes processing your message, the target application can send back a result of any type.
-If you have sent a script, and the target application is using the default BridgeTalk.onReceive callback to process messages, the return value is the final result of evaluating that script.
+If you have sent a script, and the target application is using the default BridgeTalk :ref:`bridgetalk-onreceive` callback to process messages, the return value is the final result of evaluating that script.
 In any case, the return value is packaged into a body string in a new message object, which is passed to your callback.
 See :ref:`passing-values-between-applications`.

 The following examples demonstrate how to handle simple responses and multiple responses, and how to integrate error handling with response handling.